HiroyukiTsujino/JRA55-do/README.md

   * Producing the dataset (Stage 4)

+    - for_mricom       : Gather data into one file for a single variable every year.
+                         Also produce input files for MRI.COM.
-    - for_omip	       : Produce netCDF files in preparation for CMOR
+    - for_omip	       : Produce netCDF files in preparation for CMOR.
-    - for_omip_cmor    : CMORize data
+    - for_omip_cmor    : CMORize data in preparation for input4MIPs.

 Processing runoff data
 --------

+  * Processing of river runoff data is independent of that for surface atmospheric data.
+    Runoff data are processed in the following directories.

   * bamber_et_al_2018_grads : Process Greenland runoff data provided by Bamber et al. (2018)
                               (Stage 0)
   * runoff_mk_input         : Generate input file for CaMaFlood (river routing model) (Stage 1)
+  * CaMa-Flood              : Run "CaFa-Flood" (the river routing model provided to produce JRA55-do).
+                              (Stage 2)
   * runoff_imported         : Process imported runoff data to produce the dataset (Stage 3)
   * runoff_omip_product     : Produce OMIP dataset
                               (Stage 3)
   * runoff_core             : Process CORE runoff
-  * runoff                  : Analyze runoff data
+  * runoff                  : Analyze (evaluate) runoff data
   * runoff_to_model_grid    : Sample program to map runoff data to model grid